 - Oils and vinegars

-Organizing a food drive can be simple and fun and is an effective way to help SOME combat hunger in our community.
-Consider organizing a food drive in your neighborhood or at your school, place of worship, or workplace.
+Organizing a food drive can be simple and fun as an effective way to help SOME combat hunger in our community.
+Consider organizing a food drive in your neighborhood or school, place of worship, or workplace.

 Every item collected does make a difference!

 SOME distributes new and gently-used donations of clothing, free of charge, for men, women, and children.
-Clothing should be appropriate for the season in which they are dropped off and should be laundered and free of tears and/or stains.
+Clothing should be appropriate for the season in which they are dropped off, should be laundered, and free of tears and/or stains.
 It is a great help to us if men’s, women’s, and children’s items are bagged separately.

 Our greatest need is for men’s clothing and (new) underwear for men and women.